 Step 2:Launch the tool with elevated privileges by extracting all its content.
 You will see something like the below screenshot.

-Since I am running this tool on the Intel CPU, the result fails.
-If you have AMD CPU and see something like this, it mean that you don’t have AMD CPU that supports hardware virtualization.
-In other hand, if you see a success message, it means that your AMD CPU supports hardware virtualization.
+Since we are running this tool on the Intel CPU, the result fails.
+If you have AMD CPU and see something like this, it mean that you don’t have AMD CPU that supports hardware Virtualization.
+In other hand, if you see a success message, it means that your AMD CPU supports hardware Virtualization.